 In view of the above, the use of smart contracts by shipping industry players might take place sooner than expected.
 Having said that, the shipping industry being itself a complex network of entities located worldwide is still some distance away from achieving the critical mass necessary for smart contracts to displace the traditional method.
 Until then, industry leaders and government agencies and financial institutions should work with legal experts in order to create a legal framework which allows for blockchain technology to be used effectively.

-For assistance with reviewing your Bill of Lading contracts, or implementing blockchain technology in your industry, please contact Alessandro Tricoli or Xian Liang Yuen.
+For assistance with reviewing your Bill of Lading contracts, or implementing blockchain technology in your industry, please contact Alessandro Tricoli.

 This article was co-authored with Xian Liang Yuen.